ibmdataworks/datafirst/datascientist/machinelearning/Readme.md

 3. Select RStudio in the open tool bar: RStudio session starts
 ![](https://github.com/ibmdataworks/datafirst/blob/master/datascientist/machinelearning/doc/media/DSX-side-toolbar.jpg)

-###Importing Source Code and Data for Machine Learning Lab in RStudio
+#Step 3.
+Importing Source Code and Data for Machine Learning Lab in RStudio

 1. In “Files” tab use “New folder” to create 2 folders in the user’s home directory - data and demo (please do not mix it with the “File” menu item in the main menu and locate “Files” in the frame depicted here):
 > ![](https://github.com/ibmdataworks/datafirst/blob/master/datascientist/machinelearning/doc/media/RStudio-Files-tab.jpg)